jakob-heller/fflogs-scraping/README.md

 * Pandas

+* Firefox
+> Since we use a Firefox Webdriver we need a full-install of Firefox.

 ## Getting Started

 To use this package, simply clone the repository and install the dependencies in `requirements.txt` in you environment.
 Navigate to the `src` directory and run